 Uncommon leaders lead from a place of authenticity and hope to add to those with whom they serve.
 Uncommon spouses set out to be suitable partners who nurture their marriages to maintain connection.
 Uncommon parents not only model right from wrong, they support the temperament and talents of their children, and discourage the creation of one-dimensional clones of themselves.

 Those who are uncommon don’t settle for just being different.
 Being uncommon (exceptional, rare, extraordinary, inimitable…) requires we become comfortable at being uncomfortable.
 To end prevalence may mean we have to go against the flow, step away from the crowd, and tell more people, “No!”

 Trends are prevalent.
 Integrity is rare.
 Pining after fame is common.
-Being ok in our own skin, without any applause, is exceptional.
-Needless to say, I’m still working out what “the end of prevalence” means for me in 2019.
-Thankfully, I still have about 360 days to do so.
+Being okay in our own skin, without any applause, is exceptional.
+Given I received the wake-up call so early in the year, I figured I had the remainder of 2019 for work out what “the end of prevalence” meant for me.
+But actually, I still have a lifetime to go.